Pzixel/VoyageCardTest/README.md

 # VoyageCardTest
-Library which sorts card to create continuous path
+Library which sorts cards to create continuous path